• Skip to main content

 Notes

-*Feel free to use butter, olive oil, or bacon grease to sauté your veggies.
-I used a combination of butter & bacon grease ๐Ÿ˜‰
+*Use butter, olive oil, or bacon grease to sauté the veggies.

 Did you try this recipe?Be sure to leave a comment & recipe rating below.
 Bonus points for tagging @memeinge & #livingwellkitchen on Instagram!
 THANK YOU! xo